shadows911/baruf/content/p/names.md

 The theory of Nominal Descriptivism was given that name by Kent Bach.
-The name makes perfect sense, because this is what the theory says: the meaning of any name *"N"* is "the thing designated by *'N.'*"
+The name makes perfect sense, because this is what the theory says: the meaning of any name "*N*" is "the thing designated by '*N*'."
-(Since we've been talking about names of people, from now on we'll say "the *person* designated by *'N.'*")
+(Since we've been talking about names of people, from now on we'll say “the *person* designated by '*N*'.”)

 That's it!

-As an example, Nominal Descriptivism says that the meaning of "Harry Potter" is "the person designated by 'Harry Potter.'"
+As an example, Nominal Descriptivism says that the meaning of "Harry Potter" is "the person designated by 'Harry Potter'."
 According to this theory, the following differ only in length:

 -   The person designated by "Harry Potter" lives in the cupboard under